 After being discharged from hospital, your cat will need to return for a serial glucose curve to look at the levels of blood glucose and how they change during the day.
 Adjustments will be made in the amount of insulin given, and sometimes in the timing of feeding.An obese cat will be required to lose weight under the guidance of your veterinarian.
 Most diabetic cats with normal bodyweight can continue to be fed their regular food, though diets high in simple sugars (semimoist foods) should be avoided.
 There is continuing debate over the dietary management of feline diabetes.
 New evidence suggests that feeding a high protein diet is advantageous for diabetic cats.
 Your veterinarian will advise you of the most appropriate diet for your cat.
 It is important to give the prescribed amount at the prescribed time to correspond with the peak activity of the insulin injection.Since insulin requirements can change with time, sometimes even reducing to zero, diabetic cats need to be monitored closely.
 Watch for the return of the signs of illness, such as drinking excessively, and the level of appetite and activity.
 Report any changes to your veterinarian.

 If your cat receives too much insulin, blood sugar levels could become very low.
 Hypoglycaemia manifests as weakness and lethargy, unsteadiness, trembling, and sometimes seizures.
 Giving a glucose or sugar solution will help alleviate these signs.
 Obtain veterinary advice as soon as possible, and an adjustment in the insulin dose may be required.

-Heartworm - the silent killer, puppy toilet training, first aid kit, anal gland disease and more...
+Parvovirus, first aid kit, heartworm - the silent killer, puppy toilet training and more...
 Learn more...